alayor/alayor.github.io/_posts/2017-11-05-How_much_test_coverage_should_I_have.markdown

 image: /assets/images/code1.png
 ---

-Should I test testers and getters?
+Should I test all setters and getters?
 What about testing code that I don't own?
-Should I follow TDD steps with no skipping?
+Should I use pure TDD without skipping any step?

 The short answer is: Yes.

 But the long answer is: Yes, you should.

-There's no limit to quality, we should always strive to get perfect each line of code and build 100% bug-free software solutions.
+We shouldn't set any limit to quality, we should always strive to get perfect each line of code and build 100% bug-free software solutions.

 <!--excerpt_end-->
 ![Required](/assets/images/code1.png)

-You may feel uncomfortable about these questions and answers.
+You may feel uncomfortable about these answers.

 You're right, it's almost impossible to achieve these things.

-But, what if you ask you how much money you would like to have or how much happiness or love you want in your life?
+But, what if I ask you how much money you would like to have.
+Or how much happiness or love you want in your life.

 Is there a limit?